 \subsection{Band-wise Evaluation}

-To gain a more granular understanding, we use the Linear Utilization Ratio (LUR) to analyze model behavior in the frequency domain.
-We decompose the test signal into distinct frequency bands and, for each band, measure both the proportion of the signal's total energy and the LUR for several representative models.
+To obtain a more fine-grained view of model behavior, we use the Linear Utilization Ratio (LUR) to analyze forecasting performance in the frequency domain.
+Specifically, we partition the spectrum into disjoint frequency bands and report (i) the band’s share of total target energy and (ii) the corresponding LUR for several representative models.

-Figure~\ref{fig:lur} reveals the distinct strategies employed by different model architectures.
-In the five low-frequency bands, which contain the majority of the signal's energy, all three models exhibit a similar pattern: their LURs closely track the energy distribution.
-This indicates that all models correctly identify and attempt to capture these dominant, high-energy components of the signal.
-Within these critical bands, however, the PatchTST and iTransformer achieve a slightly higher LUR than DLinear, suggesting they are more efficient at extracting information from these primary signal components.
+Figure~\ref{fig:lur} highlights clear architectural differences.
+In the low-frequency bands, which contain most of the signal energy and typically host the most stable structure, all three models exhibit high utilization.
+Their LUR values broadly follow the energy distribution.
+This suggests that each model is able to capture a substantial portion of the dominant components.
+Within these bands, PatchTST and iTransformer achieve slightly higher LUR than DLinear, indicating more effective extraction of linearly predictable component from the same history.

-A more significant divergence appears in the higher-frequency bands.
-Here, DLinear maintains a significantly higher LUR than both PatchTST and iTransformer.
-This finding exposes the fundamental difference in their underlying mechanisms.
-DLinear, being a simple linear model, acts like a broadband filter, attempting to capture information indiscriminately across the entire spectrum.
-In contrast, Transformer-based models like PatchTST and iTransformer function as frequency-selective filters.
-They intelligently focus their capacity on the high-energy, low-frequency bands where the most predictable signal resides, while largely ignoring the less informative, high-frequency noise.
+The contrast becomes more pronounced in the higher-frequency bands.
+Here, DLinear attains noticeably larger LUR than PatchTST and iTransformer.
+One plausible explanation is that the linear baseline tends to allocate capacity broadly across the spectrum, whereas Transformer-style models behave more selectively, prioritizing low-frequency components that are both higher-energy and typically more predictable, while de-emphasizing bands that are lower-energy and often dominated by irregular fluctuations.
 This demonstrates their more sophisticated inductive bias for typical time-series data.